Chocolate Cupcakes

 How To Make These Chocolate Cupcakes – Step By Step

 First things first.
-Prepare your pans and pre-heat that oven.
+Prepare your pans and pre-heat that oven to 350F.
 My Favorite Go To Cupcake Liners Are These.

-In a large bowl you need to combine the dry ingredients (flour, sugar, baking powder, cocoa powder, and baking soda.)
-Because of the cocoa powder, I find sifting is necessary to remove any lumps and will help prevent any over-mixing.
+In a large bowl you need to combine the dry ingredients (flour, sugar, baking powder, cocoa powder, baking soda, and salt.)
+If your cocoa powder is really lumpy you can sift to remove any lumps and will help prevent any over-mixing.

 In the a second mixing bowl whisk together your wet ingredients- milk, sour cream, vegetable oil, vanilla, and eggs until smooth and combined.